hirosystems/clarinet/docs/getting-started.md

 If you would like to install Clarinet from pre-built binaries, you must first download the latest release from the [Hiro releases page](https://github.com/hirosystems/clarinet/releases).
-When you have downloaded the latest release, Uuzip the binary and then copy it to a location that is already in your path, such as `/usr/local/bin` using the command shwon below.
+When you have downloaded the latest release, unzip the binary and then copy it to a location that is already in your path, such as `/usr/local/bin` using the command shwon below.

 ```sh
 # note: you can change the v0.27.0 with version that are available in the releases page.